-- 19.77 The issuer must ensure the following: - (a) the continued suitability of the depository for listing; - (b) that prior notification per the procedures outlined in the deposit agreement, is given to holders of DRs of any material change to the deposit agreement; - (c) application is made for the additional listing or withdrawal of listings of DRs in compliance with the listings requirements; - (d) the pre-listing statement/prospectus and the deposit agreement must be made available on the issuer's and depository's websites; - (e) that a quarterly submission is made to the JSE, providing a reconciliation of the amount of DRs outstanding at that time, the amount of underlying securities that such DRs represent and confirmation that the amount of DRs in issue did not exceed the authorised amount at any point in time during the quarter, in terms of the DR listing documentation;
+- 19.97 The issuer, or depository in the case of unsponsored DRs, must ensure the following: - (a) the continued suitability of the depository for listing in the case of sponsored DRs; - (b) that prior notification per the procedures outlined in the deposit agreement or unsponsored terms and conditions, is given to holders of DRs of any material change to such document; - (c) application is made for the additional listing or withdrawal of listings of DRs in compliance with the listings requirements.
+Arrangements can be made with the JSE which will allow the creation of uncovered DR inventory pending transfer of underlying securities.
+Such arrangement must be made by the issuer in writing and is subject to the approval of the JSE; - (d) the listing document and the deposit agreement or unsponsored terms and conditions, must be made available on the issuer's and depository's websites, for sponsored DRs, and must be available on the depository's website for unsponsored DRs; - (e) that a semi-annual submission is made to the JSE, providing a reconciliation of the amount of DRs outstanding at that time, the amount of underlying securities that such DRs represent and confirmation that the amount of DRs in issue did not exceed the authorised amount at any point in time, in terms of the DR listing documentation; - (f) compliance with the provisions as set out in paragraph 18.19 for sponsored DRs; - (g) where the DRs are to be held in dematerialised form, the issuer and/or the depository must be approved by and comply with the Central Securities Depository Rules and Directives;

-- (f) compliance with the provisions as set out in paragraph 18.19; and - (g) where the DRs are to be held in dematerialised form, the issuer and/or the depository must be approved by and comply with the Central Securities Depository Rules and Directives. - 19.78 When an issuer whose securities and/or DRs are listed on a foreign exchange, wishes to release any information on that exchange, it must ensure that such information is also released through SENS and that such release take place no later than the equivalent release on any other exchange, provided that if the JSE is not open for business, it must ensure that such information is released through SENS at the commencement of business on the next business day.
+- 19.98 When a sponsored DR issuer whose securities and/or DRs are listed on a foreign exchange, wishes to release any information on that exchange, it must ensure that such information is also released through SENS and that such release take place no later than the equivalent release on any other exchange, provided that if the JSE is not open for business, it must ensure that such information is released through SENS at the commencement of business on the next business day; and - 19.99 The provisions relating to the responsibilities of the depository for unsponsored DRs set out in paragraph 19.102 and 19.103 apply to unsponsored DRs.